The design of a data preparation is always done on an in-memory sample of the data. See Sampling for more information.

 When Spark is installed (see: DSS and Spark), preparation recipe jobs can run on Spark.

-We recommend that you only use this on HDFS or S3 datasets.
+We recommend that you only use this on the following dataset types that support fast read and write on Spark:

 A subset of the preparation processors can be translated to SQL queries.
 When all processors in a preparation recipe can be translated, and both input and output are tables in the same SQL connection, the recipe runs fully in-database.